Get,

 • Licorice root may help to thin mucus and promote its expulsion from the respiratory tract. source: NCCIH

-Nutritional Value
+Nutritional Value of Licorice

 Licorice is the source of polysaccharides, simple sugars, proteins, amino acids, and mineral salts like calcium, sodium, potassium, iron, zinc, copper, phosphorous, magnesium, manganese, silicon, and selenium.
-It also contains vitamins like B1, B2, B3, B5, E and C. Pectins, starches, resins, and gums.1
+It also contains vitamins like B1, B2, B3, B5, E and C. Pectins, starches, resins, and gums1.

-The chief constituent of the roots is glycyrrhizin, a triterpenoid saponins 50 times sweeter than sucrose.1
+The chief constituent of the roots is glycyrrhizin, a triterpenoid saponins 50 times sweeter than sucrose1.

 I have great news for those suffering from indigestion problems!
-A study found that the root extract of licorice might be a natural and effective remedy for indigestion.
+A study6 found that the root extract of licorice might be a natural and effective remedy for indigestion.
 It may reduce symptoms, improves individual discomforts, and boosts quality of life.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)